 ~

-Because of what happened to Kara, police officers began to park near that gas station, watching for any moped riders who cut through the gas station illegally.
-If they were caught, they'd get a ticket on top of heavy fines and have their moped impounded.
-I appreciated that a lot, but I'd trade it all if I could have my daughter back.
-It'd be worth it.
+Because of what happened to Kara, police officers began parking near that gas station in Waikiki, watching for illegal moped riders who cut through the station.
+If caught, they'd get a ticket on top of heavy fines and have their moped impounded.
+I greatly appreciated that, but I'd trade it all to have my daughter back.

 No comments: